8

 – Rogue Jedi

-May 5, 2016 at 23:01
+Commented May 5, 2016 at 23:01

 • This is an extremely reductive view of the name.
 With a bit of history amply covered by Wikipedia, you will learn the company name was a branding element created specifically to create a company to sell comics under.
 It would later change and become National Comics Publications in 1946.
 Due to branding concerns, they became better known as Superman-DC (due to the Man of Steel's meteroric fame at the time).
 They wouldn't become officially known as DC Comics until 1977.
 Consider DC Comics as a company name and Detective Comics as a brand/product name.
 Such silly reductive logic is unnecessary.
-May 5, 2016 at 23:53
+Commented May 5, 2016 at 23:53

 1 Answer 1